- Home

 Vision

 We study English because it gives insight into our world by looking at other characters’ lives and considering how those lives have been presented to us.
-Our students study texts from different periods, allowing them to learn about a range of social, historical and political contexts, giving them the opportunity to build empathy through the stories of others in order to reflect upon their past, current and future experiences within the world they live.
+Our students study texts from different periods, allowing them to learn about a range of social, historical and political contexts, giving them the opportunity to build empathy through the stories of others to better reflect upon their past, current and future experiences within the world they live.

 KS3